Updated on December 04, 2019

 On the other hand, for FinTech, the first thought is usually about the innovative and advanced technology in the world’s financial sector.
 So, what’s the common link between the two?

-Surprisingly, both microfinance and FinTech are closer than they seem.
-Both have the common aim of improving the financial accessibility.
-Thus, by adopting FinTech, the MFIs (microfinancing institutions) can achieve their goals, quicker and more efficiently.
+Surprisingly, both FinTech and microfinance company is closer than they seem.
+Both have the common aim of improving financial accessibility.
+Thus, by adopting FinTech, the MFIs (microfinancing institutions) can achieve their goals quicker and efficiently.

-MFIs can utilize FinTech in several ways.
-Firstly, the MFIs can leverage the FinTech to make loan repayment and disbursement quicker and more efficient with the use of mobile wallets, mobile money, and loan management software.
+Micro finance institutions can utilize FinTech in several ways.
+Firstly, the MFIs can leverage FinTech to make loan repayment and disbursement quicker and more efficiently using mobile wallets, mobile money, and loan management software.

-Secondly, the data obtained from FinTech can be used to make loan decisions, analyse profiles, and improve communication.
-In both the above cases, FinTech can be used to improve the cost of doing business and speed for various MFIs.
+Secondly, ample data generation from FinTechs can help to make loan decisions, analyze profiles, and improve communication.
+In both the above cases, FinTech can improve the cost of doing business and speed for various MFIs.

-For example, Tala, a US-based mobile technology company that was founded in 2011 aims to serve those who are unbanked.
-It has offices in countries like Tanzania, Kenya, Philippines, Mexico, and India.
-The company enables individuals to get personalised loans on the basis of alternate credit checks.
+For example, Tala, a US-based mobile technology company founded in 2011, aims to serve the unbanked population.
+It has offices in countries like Tanzania, Kenya, the Philippines, Mexico, and India.
+The company enables individuals to get personalized loans based on alternate credit checks.

-The mobile app that Tala uses collects all the cellphone data including text messages, call logs, and other behavioural data to construct a customer’s credit profile.
-This profile building exercise leads to instant loans that can range from $10 to $500.
+The mobile app used by Tala collects all the cellphone data such as text messages, call logs, and other behavioral data to construct a customer’s credit profile.
+This profile-building exercise leads to instant loans ranging from $10 to $500.

 Once completed, the loans can be approved and disbursed within minutes via mobile payment platforms.
-Not only that, Tala also helps its customers by building their credit profile by sharing their information with the local credit bureaus and hence enabling them to secure bigger loans in future.
+Not only that, but Tala also helps its customers by building their credit profiles by sharing their information with the local credit bureaus, enabling them to secure bigger loans in the future.

 Using a very similar approach, China’s MYbank uses non-traditional sources of data like payment transaction data and social network data to determine the ability of businesses to repay their loans.

-Mybank backed by Alibaba is a great example of FinTech as it has loaned $290 billion to 16 million small companies in a span of over four years.
-This FinTech has emerged as a boon for small entrepreneurs as it provides loans with an average size of $1,500 and a default rate of one per cent.
+MyBank, backed by Alibaba, is a great example of FinTech which also operates as a microfinance mobile banking app.
+It has loaned $290 billion to 16 million small companies over the course of four years.
+This FinTech has emerged as a boon for small entrepreneurs as it provides loans with an average size of $1,500 and a default rate of only one percent.

-If we talk about customizing loans to the needs of entrepreneurs then one name that comes up is of Grab Financial.
-It’s one of South Asia’s leading FinTech companies that have entered the lending space by offering a suite of financial services to its drivers which includes insurance, loans, and payments.
+If we talk about customizing loans for the needs of entrepreneurs, then one name that comes up is Grab Financial.
+It’s one of the leading FinTech companies in South Asia that have entered the lending space by offering a suite of financial services to its drivers.
+These services include insurance, loans, and payments.

-Grab’s motive behind building an alternate credit scoring system is to tailor its products as per the needs of its drivers across Southeast Asia.
+Grab’s motive behind building an alternate credit scoring system is to tailor its products to the needs of its drivers across Southeast Asia.

 Future of microfinance

-Not only this, the technological advances will also cause crucial structural changes in the microfinance sector.
+Not only this, but technological advances will also cause crucial structural changes in the microfinance sector.

 The new technological innovations are not only offering more diverse services like insurance, credit, and savings products but also are offering low-cost payment infrastructure along with other services to poor people.

-More innovations in the coming years will give rise to mobile banking software and services in the developing countries.
-Many niche actors such as agent network managers and small financial institutions will emerge and try to make their name among the small customers and big banks.
+More innovations in the coming years will give rise to microfinance mobile banking software and services in developing countries.
+Many niche actors such as agent network managers and small financial institutions, will emerge and try to make their name among the small customers and big banks.

-Moreover, there will be requirement of products that easy to market as banks won’t be able to train their agents of all the specificities and complexities.
+Moreover, there will be a requirement for products that are easy to market, as banks won’t be able to train their agents in all the specificities and complexities.

 Conclusion

-An experiment that started in a small village of Bangladesh has become a huge revolution and is expected to become even bigger in the near future.
-We saw how microfinance played a crucial role in providing financial services to people who were devoid of banking or credit service.
+An experiment that started in a small village in Bangladesh has become a huge revolution.
+And it is expected to become even bigger in the future.
+We saw how microfinance played a crucial role in providing financial services to people who are devoid of banking or credit service.

 We also saw how microfinance has become a big phenomenon, especially after the introduction of FinTech.
-At present, micro finance services are provided by using the cutting-edge technology.
-The present times are ideal for microfinance institutions and future is also seems promising.
+At present, micro finance services are made available by using cutting-edge technology.
+The present times are ideal for microfinance institutions, and the future also seems promising.

-With the technology developing at a rapid pace, we are on the brink of witnessing major FinTech services in the field of Microfinance.
-What would be those changes and how soon would we see them?
-Only time will tell.
+With the rapid technological developments, we are on the brink of witnessing the birth of major FinTech services in Microfinance.
+What would be those changes, and how soon would we see them?
+Only time can tell.

 author-profile